kaseymallette/believable-ai-characters/README.md

 ## About

-Believable AI Characters is an ongoing experiment in character design, generative AI, and persona engineering.
+Believable AI Characters is an ongoing experiment in character design, generative AI, storytelling, and persona engineering.

-The project began with three original characters: Cove, Holly Wood, and Sunny.
-Each started as a combination of writing, image generation, video generation, voice, and backstory.
-Over time, the interesting question shifted from how to create more content around them to something harder: what actually makes each character feel distinct, recognizable, and consistent?
+The project began with three original characters—Cove, Holly Wood, and Sunny—created as AI-generated images and videos using Grok Imagine.
+Writing, voice, and backstory gave them more to say and do.
+Over time, the question shifted from how to make more content with them to something harder: what makes each character distinct, recognizable, and consistent?

-Cove is the most developed of the three, with a longer history of stories, videos, and recurring behavior.
-Holly Wood and Sunny are newer, which makes them useful for exploring how much of a believable persona comes from backstory, language, tone, memory, behavioral patterns, and the structure of the model interacting with the user.
+Cove is the most developed, with a longer history of videos, stories, and recurring behavior.
+Holly Wood and Sunny are newer.
+Developing them alongside Cove creates a way to explore how backstory, language, tone, memory, and behavioral patterns contribute to a persona.

-The next phase of this project will move beyond generated media and into persona engineering for local language models.
-The goal is to design, test, and evaluate character systems that can preserve a distinct identity across different scenarios and conversations, using tools such as DeepEval and PyTorch to measure consistency, differentiation, and behavioral stability.
+The videos now serve as starting points for written chapters.
+Chapter One grew from the first 30 seconds of a Cove video into a story of more than 5,000 words.
+Alongside the chapters, the project preserves the prompts and responses from the writing process and a paragraph-by-paragraph *States* record of what the characters believe, interpret, and revise.
+The prompts show how the story was made; the States follow the story as written.

+The next phase will explore how to represent these developing characters for local language models.
+Tools such as PyTorch, TensorFlow, and DeepEval may help build and evaluate whether a persona remains recognizable and distinct across interactions.

-The broader research question is phenomenological: what does it mean for an artificial character to be that particular character?
-Rather than assuming that representing a persona implies a human-like inner experience, this project explores whether different personas produce meaningfully different patterns of interaction and computational behavior, and what it might mean to describe the character of those differences.
+The broader question is phenomenological: what does it mean for an artificial character to be *that particular character*?
+Representing a persona or an emotion does not, by itself, establish a human-like inner experience.
+This project examines the structure of each character’s history and interactions, and asks whether different personas can produce meaningfully different patterns as they unfold.

 ## Characters